-Do the arts contribute to our prosperity?
-Of course, they do, and we’re gathering the data to prove it!
-Beginning in May, the Cultural Alliance of Western Connecticut will survey art and culture lovers in 2022.
-We join nearly 300 study partners across the country for a research project led by Americans for the Arts.
-The Arts and Economic Prosperity 6 study (AEP6), which is supported by the Connecticut Department of Economic and Community Development’s Office of the Arts, will be conducted throughout Greater Danbury and across the state.
-Our goal is to collect at least 800 surveys within the 10-town region represented by Western Connecticut Council of Governments: Bethel, Bridgewater, Brookfield, Danbury, New Fairfield, New Milford, Newtown, Redding, Ridgefield, and Sherman.
+May 2022, the Cultural Alliance of Western Connecticut joined 373 regional study partners across the USA to assist in the data collection for the Arts and Economic Prosperity 6 study (AEP6) led by the Americans for the Arts.
+This research project, supported by the Connecticut Department of Economic and Community Development’s Office of the Arts, was conducted throughout Greater Danbury and across the State of Connecticut as part of a national effort to help explore how arts and culture impact the economy.
+The Alliance undertook a two-part data collection process in the following 10-town region represented by Western Connecticut Council of Governments: Bethel, Bridgewater, Brookfield, Danbury, New Fairfield, New Milford, Newtown, Redding, Ridgefield, and Sherman.

 - Danbury Cultural Commission

 - Town of Newtown, CT – Economic and Community Development Department